n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 to their own rules and, thus, have a special class.
 These include `BINDU` and `VISARGA`.
 Some less-common marks behave according to rules that are similar to these common marks, and are therefore classified with the corresponding common mark.
-The Vedic Extensions also include a `CANTILLATION` class for tone marks.

 Letters generally fall into the classes `CONSONANT`, `VOWEL_INDEPENDENT`, and `VOWEL_DEPENDENT`.
 These classes help the